 - What drives the schedule (user readiness, application readiness, building readiness, department readiness)?

 - How will any third parties add information to and/or consume information from the schedule?

 - What change control will be required to manage the schedule (e.g., is there a lock down period)?

 - Are there any business or company blackout dates that impact the schedule?

 - How will the project team and business liaison officers communicate the schedule?

-All of these and more should be assessed and discussed within your planning efforts.
+All of these and more should be assessed and discussed during your planning efforts.
 Scheduling is an area that can become extremely complicated if it is not planned correctly at the outset.
 Of course, we also recommend that you employ a centralized tool to manage the schedule.
-Passing spreadsheets around will just add cost, add resource and increase complexity for what should be a relatively simple logistics task.
+Passing spreadsheets around will just add cost to, add resources to, and increase complexity for what should be a relatively simple logistics task.

 9. Agree Your End-User Engagement Plans

 One common attribute of successful IT transformation projects is that they have a good plan for how they are going to manage end-user communications and other required interactions.
 In its simplest form, this might purely relate to whether or not the end users are going to be receiving emails about their migration, and if so, how many.
 In the more complex projects, it could be a set of emails, tailored to their migration path and supporting multiple languages, that gets triggered by a specific set of events.

 Depending on your communication strategy, you can easily end up with five to ten emails per user, which often means you will need to send, track, and audit tens or even hundreds of thousands of emails.
 Planning the how, when, and why of end user email communications will help to speed the implementation when the time comes.